priyanshusinghal12/ReqCheck/README.md

 Hosted on https://req-check.vercel.app/

-This is ReqCheck, the one-click tool to check your progress on your major's requirements and simulate how your future courses will affect your progress.
+This is ReqCheck (currently for UWaterloo), the one-click tool to check your progress on your major's requirements and simulate how your future courses will affect your progress.
 Explore our code.

 We have two folders: